 Depression, anxiety and chronic illness

-in Louise’s case, a few years after her diabetes diagnosis, her GP also diagnosed her with anxiety as well as depression.
+A few years after her diabetes diagnosis, Louise’s GP also diagnosed her with anxiety as well as depression.
 It’s not an uncommon story.
 In fact, a characteristic of people living with chronic illness is that they have a higher likelihood of also having a diagnosable mental health condition.

 You might be surprised at just how common it is.
 Conditions considered chronic diseases other than diabetes include asthma, arthritis, cancer, heart disease, stroke, osteoporosis, chronic pain, dementia and chronic fatigue syndrome.